 Key Stage 4 Art

-We currently study the AQA specification for GCSE Art in Key Stage 4.
+We currently study the AQA specification for GCSE Fine Art in Key Stage 4.
 This comprises of three units of work.
 Each unit consists of research regarding relevant artists’ work, and experimentation in a variety of media, which can include the use of Photography and Photoshop as well as 3D work.
-There is a limited amount of written work required at this development stage.
 Each unit evolves through research, experimentation and refinement of ideas until it culminates in a final piece or series of pieces reflecting on the artistic journey the student has undertaken.
 At present, the first unit commences with the study of Natural Forms.
 The subject matter for the second unit is the guided choice of the student and the third unit is set by the examination board.
 A series of approximately eight options is given by AQA and the student builds their own project around one chosen subject.
 The Final Pieces or pieces for this particular unit are completed under examination conditions over a two day period.
 All work during Years 10 and 11 is submitted and goes towards a final grade for GCSE Art.

 Key Stage 4 Graphics

 Students taking Graphics are encouraged to design for a purpose, often for print media or advertisement.
-Topics covered may include Book Cover Designs, T-Shirt designs for advertising, and Typography.
+Topics covered may include Book Cover Designs, T-Shirt designs for advertising, Postage Stamp design, and Typography.
 All work is tailored to each student’s preferences and includes targeted help based on topics chosen by individual students.
 Students are taught Photoshop techniques as well as other artistic processes.
 Students are encouraged to try interesting and original styles and have the freedom to experiment with various techniques.
 During the course, students will learn how to research and analyse existing work as well as developing and evaluating their own work.
 Within Graphics, students will learn how to work and stick to a Brief set by myself or set externally.

 Key Stage 4 Photography